lzmoosheig/DAI-HTTP-INFRA/README.md

 ## Static Apache HTTP Server

+All the configuration of this static website is located in DAI-HTTP-INFRA/docker-images/apache-php-image folder and contains the following items:

+- Dockerfile file which contains the instructions to build our container
+- content folder containing the source files of the static website
+- build-image.sh file which is the script to build the Docker image
+- run-container.sh file which is the script to launch the Docker container.

+The different files and folders are presented more specifically below.

 #### Scripts

 We have made two scripts named "build-image.sh" and "run-container.sh" to make the process easier.